modus-continens/docs/src/introduction.md

 ### Complex Workflows

 Modus enables users to specify complex build workflows that are automatically resolved based on query parameters.
-For example, the script below builds the dependency `lib` in a separate container if its version is incompatible with the current version of gcc (`workdir` specifies the current working directory of a command, `!` is the logical negation):
+For example, the script below builds the dependency `lib` in a separate container if its version is incompatible with the current version of gcc (`!` is the logical negation):

 ```
 ; lib version <= "1.0.2" can be compiled with any version of gcc: